jonnonz1/nz-statute-book/acts/public/2010/unit-titles-act-2010.md

 ### 57 Registration of transfers of common property
 (1) The instrument of transfer of the whole or any part or parts of the common property must, when lodged for registration, be accompanied by a new unit plan in substitution for the existing unit plan.
-(2) The requirements of subsection (1) are in addition to any plan that the Registrar may require to be deposited under section 167 of the Land Transfer Act 1952.
+(2) The requirements of subsection (1) are in addition to any plan that the Registrar may require to be deposited under section 224 of the Land Transfer Act 2017.
 (3) If a unit plan referred to in this section includes a stage unit plan,— (a) the reference to the unit plan includes both the stage unit plan and proposed unit development plan; and (b) both plans must be prepared, approved, and deposited in accordance with this section.
 (4) The new unit plan must show the effect of the transfer to the satisfaction of the Registrar.
-(5) The Registrar must register any transfer to which subsection (1) refers by— (a) noting a memorial of the transfer on the supplementary record sheet and any other appropriate record; and (b) creating in the name of the transferee a computer register for the land transferred free from any incidental rights existing over the land under section 73.
+(5) The Registrar must register any transfer to which subsection (1) refers by— (a) noting a memorial of the transfer on the supplementary record sheet and any other appropriate record; and (b) creating in the name of the transferee a record of title for the land transferred free from any incidental rights existing over the land under section 73.
 (6) Nothing in this section restricts section 47.

 ### 58 Additions to common property